 Reminder to put student ID number on all correspondence if possible

 Please remind your colleagues to do this.
-Makes it easier for
+Makes it easier for School of Graduate Studies staff.

 Call for Marketing and Recruitment grant

 $15,000 set aside for (Graduate Programs) Marketing and Recruitment Grant.
 Email was sent with paperwork outlining the process for applying.
 All Deans were also given $25,000 to use across their programs.